 Sorry, we can’t do this.
 Your skin is too stretchy to get an accurate measurement.
 But we can measure a piece of your jewellery that fits in that ear and give you a size from that.

 We only send out emails to alert our members to sales, specials, and events.
-This is works out to a max of 5 emails a month – some times even less!
+Some months are busy and some are very quietly!

 Due to the hygienic nature of our product, we cannot permit clients to try on jewellery.
 You wouldn’t want it if you knew a stranger had worn it before you, right?